 Generally speaking, on modern vehicles you need to change your oil every 7,500 miles or every couple of years (3,000 miles is still valid for older models).
 The factory sets the precise interval, so browse through your owner’s manual, call your dealer, or look online if you’re not sure.
 How often you should change your oil also depends on the type of driving you do and whether you’re using traditional organic “dino” oil or artificial synthetic oil.
 Synthetic tends to last longer than “dino” oil and is preferred in most cases.

-Changing the oil on your car can be a grimy task to say the least.
-For that very reason, many individuals simply shell out the extra cash and let any number of mechanics handle the dirty work for them.
-Taking on the task yourself, however, can save you plenty of money over the lifetime of your vehicle and will add to your ever building list of life skills learned.
+Changing the oil in your car can be a grimy task, to say the least, so many individuals simply shell out the extra cash and let a mechanic or an oil change shop handle the dirty work for them.
+Taking on the task yourself, however, can save you plenty of money over the lifetime of your vehicle and it will add to your list of life skills learned.

 You will need:

 - Car jacks or floor ramps

 - A washer for the drain plug